By: Elizabeth Jachim | Updated: 6/11/2025

 Potted 3-packs: mid Aug – early Sept

-- Hilltop Hollow Farm– Offers both native and non=native plant plugs; research each plant to determine if it is native to New York state.
+- Hilltop Hollow Farm– Offers both native and non-native shrub plugs; research each plant to determine if it is native to New York state.

 3. Grow Native Plants from Seed